Skip to main content

 Modern payment infrastructure has fundamentally changed economics.
 Payments can now generate recurring financial returns every time they are made.
 Real financial contribution created by the behavior, timing, and structure of the payment itself.

-This capability transforms AP from a cost-center function into a financial engine capable of real revenue growth.
-One that influences margins, strengthens suppliers, enhances liquidity planning, and produces insights that reach far beyond the basic expected core functions of invoice processing, fraud prevention, and GL reconciliation.
+This capability transforms AP from a cost-center function into a financial engine capable of real revenue growth, one that influences margins, strengthens suppliers, enhances liquidity planning, and produces insights that reach far beyond the basic expected core functions of invoice processing, fraud prevention, and GL reconciliation.

 Most organizations have not updated their mental model quickly enough to match this shift.
 AP is still viewed through an operational lens, even as its underlying asset class has become one of the most dynamic sources of financial leverage inside the enterprise.
 The economics changed quietly, and the category hasn't kept up.